riyazahuja/SIER/README.md

 - `/docs`: Documentation files, including detailed project proposals, technical references, and user manuals.

 - `/models`: AI and machine learning models, including both the initial models and subsequent iterations.
+    - `/domains`: Interfaces and model domains for data handling.
     - `/training`: Scripts and notebooks used for model training.
     - `/evaluation`: Tools and scripts for model evaluation and validation.

 - `/src`: Source code for the SIER platform, including data processing, model inference, and front-end interface.
     - `/api`: Code for the backend, including data APIs and model serving.
+    - `/services`: External API accesses and price servicing.
     - `/ui`: Front-end code for the web application or user interface.
+    - `/utils`: Caching and other utilities

 - `/tests`: Automated tests for software components to ensure reliability and performance.